esvhd/notes/ML/random_things.md

     computed, wherease SL & CL results are invariant as long as the ranking of dissmiliarities are the same.
   - Nicer statistical consistency property.
+- Ward: minimises total within-cluster variance.

+### Accessment of Hierarchical Clustering

+Cophenetic correlation coefficient can be used to asset how well the clustering result matched the original distance matrix.

+This can be done by first computing **Cophenetic distance** with `scipy.cluster.hierarchy.cophenet` and then measure the (spearman) correlation bewteen the upper triangle of the pairwise distance matrix and the upper triangle of the Cophenetic distance matrix.

 ## Multi-Class Classification Scoring